 59th Annual Convention of the International Studies Association, 4-7 April 2018, San Francisco

-The ISA has announced its program for the 2018 convention.
-I’m excited to be involved with papers in two panels.
-The first panel on parliaments and security policy includes papers that are part of a forthcoming special issue of the British Journal of Politics and International Relations (co-edited with Dirk Peters).
-The other panel focuses on the politics of multinational military operations:
+At the Annual Convention of the ISA in San Francisco, I was involved with papers in two panels.
+The first panel on parliaments and security policy featured articles from our a special issue of the British Journal of Politics and International Relations (co-edited with Dirk Peters).
+The other panel focused on the politics of multinational military operations:

 - Parliaments in Foreign Policy Analysis

 - The Politics of Multinational Military Operations